-The new Acura TSX is more than Acura's entry sedan.
+The Acura TSX is more than Acura's entry sedan.
 It is a responsive, balanced, sharp-handling sports sedan that is designed to compete on equal terms with Europe's best -whether front-drive, rear-drive or all-wheel drive.
 This capability begins with impressive unit body stiffness, which allows the precise tuning of the double-wishbone front and rear suspension systems for maximum responsiveness, flat cornering, and high-speed stability.

 GOALS AND BENCHMARKS

-The ride, handling and stability targets for the new Acura TSX were to be better than the most respected compact sport sedans of Europe.
+The ride, handling and stability targets for the Acura TSX were to be better than the most respected compact sport sedans of Europe.
 As explained in the previous body section, this high performance level required an especially stiff unit body structure to enhance ride and handling precision as well as crash safety.
 This robust structure makes it possible to tune the suspension for a responsive, satisfying sport driving experience-not to compensate for body flex and resonance.

 In today's sophisticated sport sedan market, one of the greatest challenges is in finding a balance that offers sports-car like handling, reassuring high-speed stability and abundant comfort for passengers at all times.
 To accomplish this, Acura chose independent double-wishbone front and rear suspension with a combination of steel and aluminum components and specific geometry designed to control lift, dive and body roll.
 The result is exceptional dynamic performance and stability at all speeds, a very comfortable ride, and greater confidence and enjoyment for the driver and passengers.
 Even as it approaches its high ultimate cornering limits, the TSX responds accurately to steering and throttle inputs.